Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPage.md

 app/console doctrine:migrations:diff && app/console doctrine:migrations:migrate
 ```

-If you head over to the admin area, to the Pages menu and click on the home page in the tree on the left, you should be
+If you head over to the admin area, to the Pages menu and click on the homepage in the tree on the left, you should be
 able to add the EmployeesPage as a subpage.
-So just go ahead and do that, using "Employees" as title.
+So just go ahead and do that, using `Employees` as title.

-So now you've got your first custom page, which currently still acts like a basic content page, you can add
+So now you've got your first custom page, which currently still acts like a basic content page - ie. you can add
 page parts, set menu properties, change permissions, SEO and social settings.
 But what about the actual custom rendering?

-To customize the rendering of the page you'll have to dig into the source code, so open src/Sandbox/WebsiteBundle/Entity/Pages/EmployeesPage.php
+To customize the rendering of the page you'll have to dig into the source code, so open `src/Sandbox/WebsiteBundle/Entity/Pages/EmployeesPage.php`

 First note the following :